 The deadline for sending form 1099-NEC to both the IRS and all hired independent contractors is Jan.
 31 of the year following payment.

-To fill out the form, simply transfer the information contained in the W-9 Form your contractors filled out when they were hired.
+To fill out the form, transfer the information contained in the W-9 Form your contractors filled out when they were hired.
 The 1099-NEC helps contractors calculate how much they owe in taxes while enabling the IRS to keep tabs on contractors for their records.
-As of 2021, independent workers pay a self-employment tax (at a rate of 15.3%), plus income tax.
+As of 2021, independent workers pay self-employment tax (at a rate of 15.3%) plus income tax.